RakshitSathyakumar/FinPay/README.md

 Maximum Cashback Calculation: By employing a K-means clustering algorithm, the chatbot analyzes various payment methods and identifies the one that offers the highest cashback for your purchases.
 Manual Assistance Redirection: If the chatbot is unable to resolve your queries, it seamlessly redirects you to human support, ensuring you always get the help you need.

-# Why Choose Amazon Customer Assistant Chatbot
+# Why Choose Amazon FinPay
 1. *Customer-Centric:* We are dedicated to your satisfaction, and our chatbot is here to assist and empower you in your online shopping journey.
 2. *Efficiency:* Save time and make informed choices with our fast and accurate responses.
 3. *Expertise:* Benefit from Amazon's collective expertise and advanced AI technology capabilities.